-Visiting family abroad, taking in the sites or backpacking across a new country does not have to mean you cannot phone home, update your social media or check the football score online.
+Compare the best mobile network for data roaming abroadVisiting family abroad, taking in the sites or backpacking across a new country does not have to mean you cannot phone home, update your social media or check the football score online.
 While using your phone abroad may once have risked doubling the cost of your holiday, there are now plenty of options to avoid breaking the bank.
 This is especially true if you are travelling to Europe.
 Even though the UK no longer benefits from EU rules around free roaming, some providers are still maintaining the benefit.
 However, there are some potential pitfalls.
-In this article, we highlight which companies offer the best roaming packages and what you need to look out for to avoid coming home to a hefty bill on your doormat.

 What is data roaming?

 Roaming is a term that describes using your mobile phone on a foreign network while you are outside of the UK.
 Your mobile is unable to reach its usual network, so it tries to find a local connection.
 It connects to a foreign network, meaning you can receive calls and texts and use mobile data.
-This process begins as soon as you leave your home country and enter a foreign network area, unless you manually switch roaming off in your phone settings first.
+This process begins as soon as you leave your home country and enter a foreign network area unless you manually switch roaming off in your phone settings first.

 What are roaming charges?